walid-git/JavaFX-Row-Reduced-Echelon-Form-calculator/README.md

 # JavaFX-Row-Reduced-Echelon-Form-calculator
-This project is a matrix row reduced echelon form calculator using javaFx, it can calculate RREF of any n x n matrix and display its rank and nullity and if optionally  the steps of the calculation process
+This project is a matrix row reduced echelon form calculator using javaFx, it can calculate RREF of any n x n matrix and display its rank and nullity and optionally  the steps of the calculation process